Travels with V

-We now move on to the northeastern tip of Sumatra where there are still large areas of wilderness and a big national park that has a population of orangutans.
+We now move on to the northeastern tip of Sumatra where there are still some areas of wilderness and a big national park that houses a population of orangutans.
 These peaceful tree-dwellers were once abundant throughout Indonesia, but extended farming, and especially deforestation to allow large scale oil palm plantations, has ruined most of their habitats.
 And now they are found in just a few places

-But in Bukit Lawang, a small village by a foaming river you traverse the river on a jangly bridge, follow a footpath and you’re in the orangutan forest.
+In Bukit Lawang, a village on the shores of a foaming river, you traverse on a jangly bridge, follow a footpath and you’re in the orangutan forest.
 By definition it’s a population of previously captured, freed and rehabilitated monkeys, and they don’t shun humans.
 But all the same it’s a wonderful experience to see them in the freedom of the forest.
-There’s another monkey here too, an odd looking makak resembling a baboon, with a pig’s tail.
+There’s another monkey here too, an odd looking makak resembling a baboon, with a small tail resembling a pig’s.
 It’s called pig makak and has a confused look on it’s face.

-We walk with our two guides deep in the jungle, deeper and deeper we walk.
-After four hours we stop for a snack.
+We walk with our two guides deep into the jungle, deeper and deeper.
+After ca four hours we stop for a snack.
 By then we have met several orangutans, mostly females with cubs full of energy and curiosity.
 The small ones rush up and down trees to take a closer look at us.
 We have also seen some males, big guys, never moving much, just watching us with a look that says “You sorry sods, you can’t even climb trees”.
 Orangutans almost never touch the ground, that’s why they can’t live in the oil palm plantations.

-Here’s a clip with a mischievous little orangutan, and some more pics of forest with these soulful animals.
+Here’s a clip with a mischievous little orangutan cub, and some more pics of the forest with these soulful animals.

 After lunch we walk for another three hours, up and down, down and up again.
-When we finally stumble into the base camp we’re absolutely drained, batteries empty.
-We’re supposed to sleep there, with only a thin tarpaulin between us and the jungle.
+Then we finally stumble into the base camp we’re absolutely drained, batteries on 1%.
+We’re supposed to sleep out here, with only a thin tarpaulin between us and the jungle.
 Anyway, that’s the plan.